If you have just experienced the loss or death of a loved one, may you find comfort and understanding within this article.

 Death is a transition.
 It is the final stage of human life, but not spiritual life.
 Death has been given the stigma of something negative, something that spells the end for all life, which is not true.

-When the spirit or soul leaves the body, it moves forward to the next dimension that just happens to be different from this dimension that deals with physical life.
+When the spirit or soul leaves the body, it moves forward to the next dimension that just happens to be different than the one we inhabit.
 The next dimension (and subsequent higher dimensions) does not require a physical vessel like life on Earth.
-In these other dimensions, the soul is free to travel without a hindering vessel like here on Earth, like what happens while astral traveling or dreaming.
-While dreaming or astral traveling (out of body experience), your Soul is outside of your physical body.
+In these other dimensions, the soul is free to travel without a hindrance. some may experience this phenomenon while dreaming or astral traveling (out of body experience) to the point where the soul is outside of your physical body.

 We get caught up on the physical shell and miss the fact of the soul, so when the present life’s body ceases to exist, we become saddened and only so due to the fact that we became attached to the body rather than the soul.